 River Falls, Wisconsin

-Early childhood educators who are working with children from toddler age to age eight and college students enrolled in early childhood education programs.
+Early childhood educators who are working with children from toddler age to age eight, elementary school educators, Montessori teachers (EC through Elementary 2), parents, and college students enrolled in early childhood education or Montessori education programs.

-Visit our registration web site through the following link.
+Visit our registration web site through the following links.
 Payment may be made with a credit card.